MaximilianStammnitz/TCG2023/README.md

 This repository contains custom R scripts which - in conjunction with the associated supplementary files - can be used to replicate the figures presented in "The evolution of two transmissible cancers in Tasmanian devils" (Stammnitz _et al._, 2022).

 The scripts are written to run on **[R](https://www.r-project.org/)** version 3.6.3 or later.
-You should be able to check your current version of R by running the command below (depending on your installation):
+You should be able to check your current version of R by running the command below:

 ```
 R --version